DAOfi/daofi-v1-subgraph/README.md

 #### Transaction

 Every transaction on DAOfi is stored.
-Each transaction contains an array of mints, burns, and swaps that occured within it.
+Each transaction contains an array of deposits, withdrawals, and swaps that occured within it.

 #### Deposit, Swap, Withdraw